MOR8T/STYLE-XSLX-M/README.md

 ## 🗒 What I added?
--- 1 When you use read or readFile (second put type:'file') your file style-xlsx-m get cells style.
+-- When you use read (second property put {type:'file'}) or readFile your file get cells style.

 ### read or readFile